plieningerweb/esp8266-software-uart/README.md

 This library is very similar to the Arduino SoftSerial.
 It can be used to connect multiple GPIO's of the ESP8266 to UARTs.

+### Does this work with eps8266 Arudino?

+**No**: If you want to use a library for Arduino with ESP8266 (https://github.com/esp8266/Arduino), consider https://github.com/plerup/espsoftwareserial

+This library is just a **plain C library**, which you can include in your esp8266 sdk code (or with some modifications even in your Arduino code).

 If there are any problems, please add issues and pull requests!

 ## How to use this example